-Continued operation of the Hawks Nest and Glen Ferris projects would result in some unavoidable fish impingement and entrainment.
+Continued operation of the Hawks Nest and Glen Ferris Projects would result in some unavoidable fish impingement and entrainment.
 However, given the relatively large trash rack spacing at the projects (1.75 to 3.19 inches), most fish susceptible to impingement would be large and could therefore avoid impingement due to their increased swimming ability.
 Most fishes entrained at the projects would be small (less than 6 inches) and therefore experience low blade strike mortality.
 Furthermore, the younger individuals in a population generally have high rates of natural mortality, even in the absence of hydropower operations, and fish populations have generally evolved to withstand losses of these smaller and younger individuals with little or no impact to long-term population sustainability.
 Thus, entrainment and turbine mortality of smaller individuals could occur, but it is expected to be very low and have minimal consequences to the sustainability of the fish communities and associated fisheries at the projects.

-Providing higher minimum flows and/or recreation releases in the Hawks Nest bypassed reach could negatively affect socioeconomic resources in the area because such releases may require the alloy plant to supplement reduced generation at the project with additional 60-Hz power from the regional grid and/or increase its frequency conversion capacity or retool the frequency converters to operate on 60-Hz power.
-However, because the alloy plant at times operates under such limitations under very low-flow conditions and the staff recommended recreation releases would be mostly during high to moderate flow conditions, the extent of the effect of the staff-recommended minimum flow and recreation releases would not be significant.
+Providing higher minimum flows and/or recreation releases in the Hawks Nest bypassed reach could negatively affect socioeconomic resources in the area because such releases would require the alloy plant to supplement reduced generation at the project with additional 60-Hz power from the regional grid, increase its frequency conversion capacity, or retool the frequency converters to operate on 60-Hz power.
+The staff recommended bypassed reach minimum flow, which is the same as the certification required minimum flow, would result in minor changes in different flow levels available for generation (see section 3.3.6.2, Socioeconomics, Environmental Effects).
+In addition, the staff recommended recreation releases would maintain a minimum flow of 1,600 cfs for power generation, thereby, maintaining stability of the 25-Hz integrated electrical system between the Hawks Nest powerhouse and the alloy plant.
+Moreover, two of the nine staff recommended scheduled recreation releases would be during generally highflow periods (i.e., in March).
+Although there would be a loss in project generation and the alloy plant would need to purchase additional energy at a higher price as well as incur some inefficiencies due to furnace switching, the extent of any socioeconomic effect of the staff-recommended minimum flow and recreation releases would not be significant.